CTSRD-CHERI/RVBS/readme.md

 **RVBS** (pronounced *"rubs"*) is an ISA level description of the RISC-V instruction set in [Bluespec SystemVerilog](http://wiki.bluespec.com/bluespec-systemverilog-and-compiler).
 It uses the [BID library](https://github.com/CTSRD-CHERI/BID) to describe the instructions, providing a readable, executable and synthesizeable specification, with an AXI interface, that could be used as a golden model.

+**RVBS** is **not** a heavily pipelined, superscalar or optimised RISC-V core.
+It is however capable to boot small embedded operating systems.

 RVBS currently supports:

 - 32-bit and 64-bit RISC-V *I* base integer instructions